mthenw/serverless-go-plugin/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 [![npm](https://img.shields.io/npm/v/serverless-go-plugin)](https://www.npmjs.com/package/serverless-go-plugin)

 `serverless-go-plugin` is a Serverless Framework plugin that compiles Go functions on the fly.
 You don't need to do it manually before `serverless deploy`.
-Once the plugin is installed it will happen automatically. **Compilation happens concurrently across all CPU cores.** The plugin works with Serverless Framework version 1.50 and above.
+Once the plugin is installed it will happen automatically.
+The plugin works with Serverless Framework version 1.50 and above.

+Features:

+- Concurrent compilation happen across all CPU cores.
+- Support for both `serverless deploy` and `serverless deploy function` commands.
+- Support for `serverless invoke local` command.

 ## Install